metosin/reitit/doc/advanced/composing_routers.md

 ;[:beer/sahti]
 ```

-The beer-routes all now match in constant time.
+All the beer-routes now match in constant time.

 | path            | time    | type
 |-----------------|---------|-----------------------